J. W. Dunne: Aeronautics

 Dunne returned to the Balloon Factory in the midst of a Government Inquiry into military aeronautics.
 As a result of its findings the War Office stopped all work on powered aircraft and in the spring of 1909 Dunne left the Balloon Factory.
 By now, he was also an official in the Aeronautical Society.

 With his friends' financial investment Dunne formed the Blair Atholl Aeroplane Syndicate to continue his experiments and took up hangar space on the Aero Club's new flying ground at Eastchurch on the Isle of Sheppey.
 Short Brothers had a manufacturing facility there and were contracted to build the D.5, a broadly similar biplane in which Dunne installed a more powerful 35 hp Green engine.
 Following a series of increasingly successful flights, on 20 December 1910 Dunne demonstrated the inherent stability of the D.5 to an amazed audience who included two official observers, Orville Wright and Griffith Brewer, making it the first aeroplane to be demonstrably stable in flight.
 He was able to take both hands off the controls and make notes on a piece of paper.

-Dunne's next design, free of Army influence, was a monoplane, the D.6.
-This and its derivatives, the D.7 and D.7bis, flew throughout 1911–1913.
+Dunne's next design, free of Army influence, was a monoplane, the D.6, which was built by his former commanding officer, Col. Capper.
+It failed to fly but its derivatives, the D.7 and D.7bis, flew throughout 1911–1913.
 British-built examples were flown both at Sheppey and at Larkhill on Salisbury Plain, and one was also built by the Astra company in France.

 Parallel with the monoplane work, the Dunne D.8 biplane was developed from the D.5.
 In 1913 an example was bought by Nieuport (who had taken over Astra's aeroplane business) and flown across the Channel to France.
 The next year a much reorganised Farnborough evaluated the type.
 Production was licensed to both Nieuport in France and Burgess in America, however only the Burgess-Dunne was manufactured in any quantity.

 From 1913, Dunne's continuing ill health forced him to retire from active flying.
-Mainstream aircraft design was now established along an entirely different path and, although the principle of inherent stability was proven and slowly gaining acceptance, Dunne's designs were now obsolete.
-The Blair Atholl Syndicate was eventually liquidated and Dunne moved on to other work.
+The Blair Atholl Syndicate was taken over by armaments conglomerate Armstrong Whitworth and Dunne began work on a D.11.
+When war broke out in 1914, the project was abandoned and Dunne moved on to other work.